 - The individual or a family member needs medical attention

 - The individual is a victim of a violent crime, and they’ve been robbed of their belongings

 - The individual would like to visit but needs funding for airline tickets, visas, or excessive customs costs.

-Whatever the situation, the scammer asks the victim for money or requests for them to send traveler’s checks, money orders, or some other financial item to negotiate.
-They instruct the victim to wire the funds to a third party such as a doctor, or hotel manager.
-It’s likely that any proposed transaction will involve counterfeit or altered items.
-Here are some tips to avoid relationship schemes and internet dating fraud:
+Whatever the situation, the scammer asks the victim for money or requests them to send traveler’s checks, money orders, or some other financial item to negotiate.
+They instruct the victim to wire the funds to a third party, such as a doctor or hotel manager.
+Any proposed transaction will likely involve counterfeit or altered items.
+Here are some tips to avoid relationship schemes and Internet dating fraud:

 - Be suspicious by default.
 Make others prove to you that they are a real person and they are who they say they are.